 Resource Issues

 The database will be backed up every two days during the probing stage.
 The programmer will be responsible for the backup, installation and system maintenance.
+Once probing the servers is accomplished the data can then be manually accessed by using select queries in the database.

 Diagrams